 “Yeah, that’d be him.”

-True to his word, he’d given her the first meeting alone.
+She’d expected to have the entire day with Blake first.
+Still Tyler had been true to his word.
+He’d given her the first meeting alone.
 Now it was time to introduce Blake to her boyfriend.